All Blogs

 7. Keep the Environment Clean

 Cleanliness is a common oversight for restaurant quality control.
-However, it plays a key role in maintaining high standards in food quality and safety.
+However, it plays a key role in maintaining quality and food safety.

-Create a daily cleaning checklist that covers the entire kitchen, from storage facilities to food prep areas.
+Create a quality control checklist that covers cleaning the entire kitchen, from storage facilities to food prep areas.
 Use approved cleaning products and train staff on proper cleaning techniques.

-In addition to the kitchen, you should also pay attention to the front of house (FOH).
-This involves the dining space and other areas customers see during their stay at your restaurant.
+In addition to the kitchen, you should also pay attention to the front of the house (FOH).
+This involves the dining space and other areas customers see during their stay at your food establishment.

 Make sure to wipe tables, wash utensils, and dust restaurant decor such as paintings or chandeliers.
 Regular inspections should be conducted to promote cleanliness and address any gaps.